Time: Tuesday, Friday, 12:00 to 1:50 PM

 R. C. Wrede and M. R. Spiegel, Schaum's Outline of Advanced Calculus, Second Edition, McGraw-Hill.

-I have ordered the book Strichartz, because Mathematical Analysis I was taught from it.
+Do not buy any books until you have attended the first class.
+I have ordered the book by Spivak on Calculus on Manifolds at the bookstore.
+This is an honest and not too complicated book on rigorous multi-variable calculus, and I will follow the material if not all the details in this book for part of the class.
+I recommend buying it to anybody who wants to go to graduate school and become a professional mathematician.
+The book by Munkres is similar.
+If you want to buy a general book on mathematical analysis, get the book by Rosenlicht from amazon.com, because it is a cheap Dover, and both precise and concise.
+I won't use it, though, but I will also use a lot of the material from the book by Strichartz.
 It has a very intuitive approach and presents important results from a relatively practical point of view.
-If you want to buy another general book on mathematical analysis, get the book by Rosenlicht from amazon.com, because it is a cheap Dover, and both precise and concise.
-I have also ordered the book by Spivak on Calculus on Manifolds.
-This is an honest and not too complicated book on rigorous multi-variable calculus, and I will follow the material if not all the details in this book.
-I recommend buying it to everybody.
-The book by Munkres is similar.
 My favorites are the books by Courant and John.
 They are genuine classics, and are unsurpassed in conveying the true understanding of mathematical analysis.
 Very often, I will follow the details of the material from these books.
-The reason I did not order them is because they are very expensive.
-If you want to buy them, it may be cheaper to get them used from amazon.com or abebooks.com.
+If you want to buy them, you can get them (new or used) from amazon.com or abebooks.com.
 The books by Courant alone are older and more calculusy versions of the books by Courant and John.
 The books by Shilov and Zorich are translations of Russian books, and are also very intuitive, connected to physics, and user friendly.
 The book by Zorich is very extensive, and covers many results.
 It is a great reference book.
 The book by Rudin has great exercise problems, and I will assign many of them in the homework.
-It is often used as the standard Mathematical Analysis text.
+It is often used as the standard Mathematical Analysis text, and I will use some of the proofs from it.
 The book by Whittaker and Watson is an old classic, and will give you a glimpse of what modern analysis was about a hundred years ago.
 You will see that not so much has changed, and that the problems in the book are still challenging after all these years.
 The book by Flanders addresses differential forms from the physicist's poin of view.
 While a bit less rigorous than the rest, it has great, nontrivial examples and applications.
 Most other books not mentioned explicitly are some of the better standard mathematical Analysis textbooks.
 Of the books on related topics, the one by Lovelock and Rund presents a connection to tensor calculus and calculus of variations, as do the geometry books by Dubrovin & Co. which were written by three Russian greats.
 They have few proofs but great connections to and deep understanding of geometry and both classical and modern physics.
 The book by Arnold contains a brief and intuitive discussion of differential forms which it uses to derive important results in classical mechanics.
 The book by Kellogg contains a rigorous, old-fashioned proof of the Stokes' theorem from before the time of differential forms and partitions of unity.
 The book by Jackson is the standard graduate text on electricity and magnetism, which was one of the first applications of vector calculus and Stokes'-type theorems.
 The original source of this field is the classic by Maxwell.
-Finally, we used either the book by Larson & Co. or the book by Stewart in our Calculus sequence, depending on when you took Calculus.
-I strongly recommend either for reviewing elementary material.
+Finally, you can use the book by Larson & Co. or the book by Stewart or any other book that we've used in our Calculus sequence, depending on when you took Calculus, for reviewing elementary material.

 Back to Gregor Kovacic's Home Page